Greenville Jct. Depot Friends is a 501(c) (3) organization sanctioned by the IRS.

 - SAVE THE DEPOT is always seeking volunteers!
 Currently, we are seeking people to help with our initial fundraising events – such as tee-shirt and raffle booths at local events.
 Very soon, the fundraising committee will be in need of volunteers to help organize special events.
 Email email@example.com to have your name added to our list of willing helpers.
 We value your time as much as you do, so even if it’s only a little bit you can give, it will help us to go a long way!

-- 7. Who are the Greenville Junction Deopt Friends?
+- 5. Who are the Greenville Junction Depot Friends?

 SAVE THE DEPOT FACT SHEET June 2014

 • The original Greenville Junction Railroad Depot building was built by the Canadian Pacific Railroad in 1889.
 The rounded “witches hat” and ladies waiting room was added sometime between 1901 and 1910.
-We celebrated it’s 125th birthday this summer on August 16th.
+The Depot will celebrate 133 years in 2022.

 • A group of concerned citizens began an organization in 2010 called Greenville Junction Depot Friends for the purpose of raising funds to save the structure from further deterioration, and to refurbish the building for community use.